The Psychology Program

 360 – Advanced Statistics for Psychology (3)

-Prerequisite: PSYC 261.
+Prerequisite: PSYC 261 with a minumum grade of C-.
 Introduction to advanced statistical methods, including ANOVA models, a priori and post hoc tests, and multiple regression.
 Particular emphasis on quasi-experimental and correlational methods, as well as data entry, analysis using SPSS, and presentation.

 362 – Research Methods for Psychology (4)

-Prerequisite: PSYC 261.
+Prerequisite: PSYC 261 with minimum grade of C-.
 Introduction to both laboratory and applied methods commonly used in psychological research including experimental, quasi-experimental, observational, qualitative, and correlational methods.
 A strong focus on the role of ethics in research is integrated into student’s own process of data collection, data analysis using SPSS, andformal presentation of their research results.

 372 – Sensation and Perception (3)